 It is not only walking that the Lake District can offer!
-There are plenty of well ridden routes for keen cyclists of all abilities, and you will oftne see rok climbers scaling cliffs. keswick and Ambleside both have climbing walls if that sparks your interest!
-With so much water around, it will come as no surprise that there are many larger lakes where you can rent rowing boats or small motor boats to do your own exploring, or if you would prefer, hop on steamer at Ullwater or Windermere to get some fine upper deck views of your surroundings.
+There are plenty of well ridden routes for keen cyclists of all abilities, and you will often see rock climbers scaling cliffs.
+Keswick and Ambleside both have climbing walls if that sparks your interest!
+With so much water around, it will come as no surprise that there are many larger lakes where you can rent rowing boats or small motor boats to do your own exploring.
+If you prefer, you can hop on steamer at Ullswater or Windermere to get some fine views of your surroundings.

 If you are inseparable from your four legged friend, then the Lake District is the perfect getaway.
-With a huge number of guesthouses and hotels being pet friendly, they will gladly accommodate both you and your dog.
+A huge number of guesthouses and hotels are pet friendly and they will gladly accommodate you and your dog.
 Many places have bowls of water out for dogs, and your dog will inevitably be offered treats from local shop owners!
 Nearly every pub opens its doors to pooches, as well as a lot of restaurants and cafes being dog friendly!

 Of course, it goes without saying that your dog will enjoy the rolling hills and great open spaces that can be found in The Lake District.